 Good for dogs teeth; carrots remove plaque, and promote good dental health.
 Keep in mind that carrots are rich in vitamin A, so give in moderation.
 Vitamin A in large quantities can be toxic to your dog (and you).

 A good source of fiber which helps regulate your dog's digestion.
 Do not feed your dog over-ripe or rotten apples that have fermented as this could lead to alcohol poisoning.

 Helps with an upset stomach since it is easy to digest and binds to your dog's stool which can help with diarrhea as well.
-Give only in small quantities only as needed.
+Give only in small quantities and only as needed.
 White rice can raise blood sugar in your dog which is especially bad for those with diabetes.
 Brown rice can also be used as it is higher in protein and a little lower in fat.

 Salmon and tuna are rich in Omega-3 fatty acids which helps support your dog's immune system as well as gives them a shinier coat and healthier skin.

-Shrimp is also good for dog's It contains vitamin B which is good for their digestion and blood circulation.
+Shrimp is also good for dog's; it contains vitamin B which is good for their digestion and blood circulation.